-Welfare and Support Services.
+- c) facilitate a mediation or conciliation process between the student and the alleged harasser, if both parties agree.
+An experienced mediator or conciliator acceptable to both parties will normally be nominated by the Head of Student Wellbeing, who may seek advice from the University's Director of Student Welfare and Support Services.
 The mediator or conciliator will meet with the parties separately and as soon as practicable to begin to seek a resolution.
 The normal expectation is that resolution would be achieved within 20 working days of the initial meetings with the parties (although this time limit may be extended by agreement).
 Any agreed outcome will normally be recorded in writing.
-All those involved in the mediation or conciliation process must maintain appropriate confidentiality

-- d) Referring a case to the University, if it transpires that the alleged harassment did in fact take place outside of the college environment and within the University environment - e) Ensuring that relevant members of staff within the collegiate University are informed of the case if appropriate, with the student's consent, and having due regard for obligations of confidentiality owed to others. - 11.
-Support from the Fellow for Welfare and Harassment Advisors is also available to students against whom complaints of harassment have been made.
+All those involved in the mediation or conciliation process must maintain appropriate confidentiality - d) refer a case to the University, if it transpires that the alleged harassment did in fact take place outside of the College environment and within the University environment - e) ensure that relevant members of staff within the collegiate University are informed of the case if appropriate, with the student's consent, and having due regard for obligations of confidentiality owed to others. - 11.
+Support from the Head of Student Wellbeing and harassment advisors is also available to students against whom complaints of harassment have been made.
 Actions taken will vary depending on the case, but the support will be equivalent to that available to a student who feels that they are being harassed by another student, including referral to appropriate support services, and facilitation of a mediation or conciliation process if both parties agree.
-The Fellow for Welfare will ensure that, where a complainant and a student complained against are both seeking support, they will be dealt with by different members of staff, who will maintain appropriate confidentiality. - 12.
-Support from the Fellow for Welfare and Harassment Advisors is also available to students who wish to make or have made a complaint of harassment against a member of staff, under the staff procedure in Annex A. - 13.
+The Head of Student Wellbeing will ensure that, where a complainant and a student complained against are both seeking support, they will be dealt with by different harassment advisors who will maintain appropriate confidentiality. - 12.
+Support from the Head of Student Wellbeing and harassment advisors is also available to students who wish to make or have made a complaint of harassment against a member of staff, under the staff procedure in Annex A. - 13.
 Brief records will be kept of all meetings held and actions taken in relation to the case at this stage.
-These records will be managed in accordance with the principles of the Data Protection Act 2018.
-These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary.
+These records will be managed in accordance with the principles of the Data Protection Act 2018.7 These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary.